-Six Steps to Building an Effective Online Store
+6 Steps to Building an Effective Online Store

 Anyone who sells goods or services on the internet needs a great online store.
-In a world where so much shopping happens online, it’s not enough to merely list products and prices on a website.
+In a world where so much shopping happens online, it’s not enough to just list products and prices on a website.
 Your client needs to stand out with beautiful design, a great user experience, and a seamless shopping process.

 An effective ecommerce website can help your client reach new customers, drive more sales, and grow their business.
 The key is to optimize the shopper’s journey from start to finish; reach new customers with thoughtful marketing; optimize site speed, navigation, and inventory management; and drive more sales with better merchandising and a smoother checkout process.
+These steps will help you create an online store that drives real value for your client’s business and helps their brand reach its full potential.

-1. Speed up the website
+1. Speed up website load time

 A slow site is a fast way to lose customers.
-And when you’re trying to drive sales, you don’t want to give shoppers any reason to leave the store.
+When you’re trying to drive sales, you don’t want to give shoppers any reason to leave the store.
 While Squarespace websites are already built to handle high traffic, there are steps you can take to ensure your client’s website runs as quickly as possible.

-Use smaller images: No online store is complete without beautiful imagery, but reducing image size can help you improve your client’s site speed without sacrificing quality or clarity.
+• Use smaller images: No online store is complete without beautiful imagery, but reducing image size can help you improve your client’s site speed without sacrificing quality or clarity.

-Reduce page size: Generally speaking, the more you put on a webpage, the slower it will load.
+• Reduce page size: Generally speaking, the more you put on a webpage, the slower it will load.
 By cutting down on clutter—like unnecessary blocks, animations, fonts, and custom code—you can speed up your client’s website and create a cleaner user experience.

-Design for mobile: Your client’s website should load quickly and clearly on any device.
+• Design for mobile: Your client’s website should load quickly and clearly on any device.
 Though Squarespace websites automatically adapt to different devices, you can leverage Fluid Engine and responsive design to deliver a stronger, speedier experience on mobile.

 2. Make the website intuitive to navigate